cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

 Our last step in defining the mathematics is to link it into the component.
 The functions available to manipulate maths are:

-- A :code:`setMath` function, which overwrites any existing MathML strings stored in the :code:`Component` item;
+- A :code:`setMath(yourMathsHere)` function, which overwrites any existing MathML strings stored in the :code:`Component` item;
-- An :code:`appendMath` function, which performs a straightforward string concatenation with the current contents of the maths string in the :code:`Component`; and
+- An :code:`appendMath(yourMathsHere)` function, which performs a straightforward string concatenation with the current contents of the maths string in the :code:`Component`; and
-- A :code:`clearMath` function to remove all maths contents.
+- A :code:`clearMath()` function to remove all maths contents.

 .. container:: dothis

     **1.g**
     Use the functions above to include the :code:`mathHeader`, :code:`equation`, and :code:`mathFooter` strings into your component.

+.. container:: nb

-    Note that the order in which these are added is important, as they are stored as a single string.
+    Note that the order in which strings are added might be important, as they are stored as a single concatenated string.
+    However, the order in which complete MathML equations occur in the overall MathML string is not important.

 .. container:: dothis